SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day2_Topic.md

 - **📈 Model Evaluation for Classification**: Mastered evaluation metrics including accuracy, precision, recall, F1-score, confusion matrix, and ROC curves.
 - **🛠️📈 Example Project: Advanced Iris Classification**: Developed a comprehensive classification pipeline using multiple algorithms to classify Iris species and compared their performance.

-This structured approach ensures that you build a strong foundation in classification techniques, preparing you for more advanced machine learning topics in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**